 HOUSING PROGRAM DESCRIPTION OF ACTUAL LEASING ISSUES AND SOLUTIONS MTW Public Housing SCCHA did not have any issues related to the leasing of these units.
 MTW Housing Choice Voucher Despite a softening rental market, Santa Clara County continues to be one of the nation's most expensive rental markets.
-SCCHA has increased landlord outreach and created new and expanded existing landlord incentives to attract and retain landlords in the HCV program.
-SCCHA continues its efforts to expand the availability of affordable housing in the area via the awarding of PBVs and use of both the affordable housing development and the affordable housing preservations funds.
+Additionally, COVID-19 and the local shelter-in-place orders slowed down lease up at the end of the fiscal year.
+To support voucher holders searching for units, SCCHA has increased landlord outreach and created new and expanded existing landlord incentives to attract and retain landlords in the HCV program.
+SCCHA continues its efforts to expand the availability of affordable housing in the area by awarding PBVs and through use of both the affordable housing development and the affordable housing preservations funds.
 Local, Non-Traditional SCCHA did not have any issues related to leasing of these units.